jamesdelaneyie/fileswiper/README.md

 - ~~add file dialog to select directory for swiping !!~~
 - ~~add trash and folder icons!!~~
 - ~~add physics to main area so you can throw files into buckets, p2.js?~~ Interact.js
-- bug: moving files too fast breaks the animation flow
+- ~~bug: moving files too fast breaks the animation flow~~
 - ~~add: lock window size~~
-- change: move add folder button to the circle path UI
+- ~~change: move add folder button to the circle path UI~~
-- folders add / remove in one direction
+- ~~folders add / remove in one direction~~
--
+- Remove tailwind, and/or move it to being used in stylesheet
+- Improve the responsive layout from fullscreen -> mobile
+- Implement the sort by option in the UI
+- Implement file filtering in UI
+- Move js files into src folder
+- Add drop folder from finder functionality / both as root folder and as a bucket
+- All drop files from finder functionality
+- Double click bucket to make root folder
+- Add x icon for removing folders, currently right click
+- Add search function to filter files
+- Keyboard shortcuts for moving files into buckets, skip, undo, trash
+- Add ability to rename buckets / folders

 Development: